Q: What is PCCN certification?

 A: This will depend on the acuity of the patients you care for in your practice.
 Progressive care encompasses care delivered to patients whose needs fall along the less acute end of the critical care continuum.
 Nursing care required is determined by patient needs rather than a geographic location.
 Refer to the PCCN or CCRN Exam flyer and the test plan for each exam to identify content areas tested and see how your practice aligns.

-The items are based on the AACN Synergy Model for Patient Care, with 80% focusing on Clinical Judgment and 20% focusing on Professional Caring and Ethical Practice.
-The PCCN Test Plan, found in the PCCN Exam Handbook, provides a breakdown of content areas.
+The items on each certification exam are based on the AACN Synergy Model for Patient Care, with 80% focusing on Clinical Judgment and 20% focusing on Professional Caring and Ethical Practice.
+The PCCN Test Plan, found in the exam handbook for your eligibility pathway, provides a specific breakdown of content areas.

 Q: Is the PCCN certification exam accredited?